Although many archaeological sites in the Philippines

 terrestrial and aquatic mammals, and had direct or indirect trading with

-Some fossils and artifacts are not shown in this page.
+Some fossils and artifacts found in Huluga are not shown on this page.